 What is Interrogative Sentence?

 Interrogative sentence is that sentence which asks question.
 These sentences always end with question mark (?).
-From these sentences we expect some information but we get it according to the form of question.
-Sometimes we expect only yes / no or sometimes complete explanation.
-To get some information, we use a sentence that is interrogative sentence.
+We expect some information from these sentences but we get it according to the form of question.
+Sometimes we expect only yes / no answer or sometimes complete explanation.
+We use a sentence to get some information, that is interrogative sentence.

 We shall take some examples of interrogative sentences.